spencerdavidii/Microsoft-Azure-Security-Role-Based-Access-Control-Lab/README.md

   Built-in tracking and reporting features help organizations stay compliant with industry regulations.

 -  **Seamless Integration with Microsoft 365 & Cloud Apps**
-  Works out of the box with Microsoft 365, Teams, SharePoint, and thousands of third-party apps.
+  Works out of the box with Microsoft 365, Teams, SharePoint, and

 In this lab, I will show how users and groups are created vin Microsoft Azure environments.Identity and Access are at the core of how Role-Based Access Control (RBAC) works in Microsoft Azure.